HaikalTDM/Asset-audit-system/FIREBASE_SECURITY_RULES.md

 This document outlines the Firebase security rules needed to implement role-based access control for the Asset Audit application.

+## ⚠️ CRITICAL UPDATE REQUIRED

+**Admin user deletion feature requires updated rules!**

+If you're experiencing "Missing or insufficient permissions" when deleting users, you MUST update both Firestore and Storage rules below.

 ## Firestore Security Rules

-**IMPORTANT**: Deploy these rules immediately to fix the "Missing or insufficient permissions" error.
+**IMPORTANT**: Deploy these rules immediately to enable admin user management.

 Update your Firestore security rules in the Firebase Console: